Where are you located?

 How do you choose where a patient gets transported?

-For scene accidents, patients are transported to the closest most appropriate medical facility or to the patients’ choice.
+For scene accidents, patients are transported to the closest most appropriate medical facility.
 For an inter-hospital transport, the sending physician determines which medical facility is appropriate based on the condition or injury.

 Does my insurance cover the cost of a flight?